Zingle/http-later/README.md

   By default, http-later will try to use a local redis server for storage and prefix all redis keys with "later:".
 The --storage option can be used to configure other storage options.
 The option is expected to be a comma- delimited list of colon-delimited name:value pairs.
-The following name is
+The following names are
   recognized:

   driver    storage driver name, appended to "http-later-" to identify package